Adapting scripts to PDB version 3

 too few actual arguments: ScriptFu will give a warning to the console and call the PDB procedure with the given actual arguments.
 The warning will say the expected Scheme formal type of the first missing actual argument.
 Usually the PDB procedure will fail and return its own error message.

-Keyword arguments in calls to plugins in the PDB
+New keyword arguments in calls to plugins in the PDB

-A script can call PDB procedures.
-Certain procedures in the PDB are Plugins.
+As you know, certain procedures in the PDB are Plugins.
 Other procedures are Internal.

-Now, you can use keyword syntax for calls to plugins, but not for calls to internal procedures.
+Now, you can use keyword syntax for calls to plugins.
+See: Keyword arguments in calls to plugins in the PDB

 ScriptFu logging

 ScriptFu now does some logging using GLib logging.
-When you define in the environment “G_MESSAGES_DEBUG=scriptfu” ScriptFu will print many messages to the console.

 This is most useful for GIMP developers, but sometimes useful to debug a script plugin.
+See: View Logs